flowplayer/flowplayer-thumbnails/README.md

 `template` | yes      |               | The path from where to load the thumbnail images.
 Either a relative or absolute path.
 Use `{time}` as a placeholder for seconds.
 `preload`  | no       |`true`         | If `true`, then all images will be cached at player initialization to make them appear quicker.
 `height`   | no       | 80            | The thumbnail height

+## CORS

+If the player is offered for [embedding](https://flowplayer.org/docs/embedding.html) or if the images are not served from the same domain, they must be loaded from a server with a [cross domain policy](https://flowplayer.org/docs/setup.html#cross-domain) permitting `GET` requests.